kolergy/agent_bean/README.md

 - **Make actions more generic** to allow beter variations from congig
 - **Improve Model managment** Removed memory leak and improved model managment
 - **Refactor update_num_tokens**: Updated the method to calculate the number of tokens using the model tokenizer for more accurate token counting.

+## Backlog and Work in Progress (WIP):
+- **Improve Model managment** Model memory estimation depending on model quantisation
+- **Refactor update_num_tokens**: Refactor the method to calculate the number of tokens using the model tokenizer.
+- **Ability to perform action on files** to have an actual effect on code
+- **improve transformers loading**: GPTQ and GGML models
+- **Actions backlog**: a backlog of actions to be executed
+- **Ability to execute code in a sealed container**: to provide direct feedback to the agent
+- **Improve Context Management**: manage context lenght
+- **Improve Context Management**: clear the system delimiters from the context
+- **Model and Vectorstore Instantiation**: Agent Bean can instantiate different models and vectorstores based on the provided setup.
+And be ablee to load documents in the vector store
+- **Improve code quality verification action**: code quality checker is not yet working well (needs to improve the prompt)
+- **Task looping** ability to loop on repetitive tasks
+- **Classifier action** to classify inputs
+- **Implement LLAVA model** to interact with images/charts

 ## Useage: